 How many of you have eye or vision problems?
 I know I do.
 I have worn eyeglasses since my younger teenage years.
 Fortunately, my vision can be corrected to 20/20 which I am thankful for.
 Vision problems though go beyond physical sight.
 Many people have problems with their spiritual vision, also.
-Our corrected vision will help us to know how to reach lost people for the kingdom of God.
+Our corrected vision will help us to do the work of an evangelist effectively.

 Here is an interesting passage in the Bible which serves as an eye-opening illustration.
 Even though it is talking about physical eye sight, it serves as an illustration of the spiritual as well.

 Mark 8:22–25 They came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
 He took the blind man by the hand and led him outside the village.
 When he had spit on the man’s eyes and put his hands on him, Jesus asked, “Do you see anything?”
 He looked up and said, “I see people; they look like trees walking around.”
 Once more Jesus put his hands on the man’s eyes.
 Then his eyes were opened, his sight was restored, and he saw everything clearly.

 It seems that many of us could also have blurred vision as this man did.
 Only ours is with our spiritual sight.
 We have met Jesus and he has opened our eyes.
 But we still don’t see people clearly.

 We all have our own lens through which we look.
 They are assumptions, reactions, and judgments that influence how we see the world and its people.